shibam17/musicappjs-workshop/README.md

 ```

 In the HTML file everything is wrapped inside one another.
-There are various classes and ids which has the small chunks of the elements to be displayed.
+There are various `classes` and `id`s which has the small chunks of the elements to be displayed.
 Put up some dummy data to form the layout of the app.
 For example: